 Our reaction to the counterfeits

-Whilst not wanting to jeopardize any investigation or criminal prosecutions, but at the same time having a duty to inform the public of this potentially lethal situation, our response was to rapidly implement a customer awareness programme to counter the threat.
+Whilst not wanting to jeopardise any investigation or criminal prosecutions, but at the same time having a duty to inform the public of this potentially lethal situation, our response was to rapidly implement a customer awareness programme to counter the threat.
 This was successfully achieved as follows:

 - A communications and marketing strategy was quickly implemented to identify counterfeit breakers and earth leakage devices.
 This took the form of a poster showing the design differences to look out for and was published in numerous media.